-This post was written by nDash community member
+This post, Remote Freelancing: 10 Destinations to Consider, was written by nDash community member

 If it looks like you won’t have to return to life in the office, why not take the opportunity to hit the road?
-If you want to live the life of a digital nomad and see the world while you work, read on to discover ten of the best places for travelling while you work.
+If you want to live the life of remote freelancing and see the world while you work, read on to discover ten of the best places for traveling while you work.

-Before we look at where to go, let’s think about why to go: what makes a place suitable for the digital nomad lifestyle?
+Before we look at where to go, let’s think about why to go: what makes a place suitable for the remote freelancing lifestyle?

 - Co-working spaces.
 It can be boring working from an apartment every day, so head to cities or towns with coworking spaces – cafés with Wi-Fi and plugs will do just fine.